-Of course, also European intruders noticed this weird, silent and powerful thunderstorm.
-It even influenced the history in this part of America.
-In 1595 the lights of thunder prevented the attack of English pirate Sir Francis Drake on Maracaibo – garrison of the city noticed his ships in the light of distant lightnings.
+Of course, also European intruders noticed this weird, silent, and powerful thunderstorm.
+It even influenced the history of this part of America.
+In 1595 the lights of thunder prevented the attack of English pirate, Sir Francis Drake, on Maracaibo – the garrison of the city noticed his ships in the light of distant lightning.

-In July 24 1823 this light helped again – this time it guided the fleet of Admiral José Prudencio Padilla to his most important battle, leading to defeat of Spanish fleet and forcing Spanish Crown to accept the independence of Venezuela.
+On July 24, 1823, this light helped again – this time it guided the fleet of Admiral José Prudencio Padilla to his most important battle, leading to the defeat of the Spanish fleet and forcing the Spanish Crown to accept the independence of Venezuela.

-People in the state of Zulia keep much pride in this extraordinary landmark and have adorned their flag and coat of arms with a lightning, it is mentioned in state’s anthem.
+People in the state of Zulia keep much pride in this extraordinary landmark and have adorned their flag and coat of arms with lightning, it is mentioned in the state’s anthem.

-In the 20th century and the early 21st century such scientists as Melchor Centeno, Andrew Zavrotsky, Nelson Falcón have researched mechanism of Catatumbo Lightning.
+In the 20th century and the early 21st century such scientists as Melchor Centeno, Andrew Zavrotsky, and Nelson Falcón have researched the mechanism of Catatumbo Lightning.

 Melchor Bravo Centeno in 1911 proposed that Catatumbo Lightning is induced by the specific wind regime of this region – and thus far it seems that he is right.

-Venezuelan scientist of Russian origin Andrew Zavrotsky (organised three expeditions in 1966 – 1970) identified three epicentres of Catatumbo Lightning in the Swamp National Park Juan Manuel de Aguas, in Claras Aguas Negras and in location west from Lake Maracaibo.
+Venezuelan scientist of Russian origin Andrew Zavrotsky (organized three expeditions in 1966 – 1970) identified three epicenters of Catatumbo Lightning in the Swamp National Park Juan Manuel de Aguas, in Claras Aguas Negras and in a location west of Lake Maracaibo.
 At this time some believed that Catatumbo Lightning may be induced by the evaporation of oil compounds from the Maracaibo Basin.
-Zavrotsky denied this and considered that even the presence of uranium in the bedrock is more likely factor than oil.
+Zavrotsky denied this and considered that even the presence of uranium in the bedrock is a more likely factor than oil.
 No proof has been found for this hypothesis.

-Expeditions by Nelson Falcón, University of Carabobo and other scientists resulted in one more hypothesis: pyroelectric mechanism.
-It proposes that winds above the Maracaibo plains collect methane which is considered to be the main cause of phenomenon.
-Also this hypothesis seems to have weak causation – methane content in atmosphere here is not too high.
+Expeditions by Nelson Falcón, University of Carabobo, and other scientists resulted in one more hypothesis: pyroelectric mechanism.
+It proposes that winds above the Maracaibo plains collect methane which is considered to be the main cause of the phenomenon.
+Also, this hypothesis seems to have weak causation – methane content in the atmosphere here is not too high.
 There are many areas in the world where methane concentration in the air is much higher but no such phenomenon is observed.

-In September 27 2005 Catatumbo Lightning was declared Natural Heritage of Zulia.
+On September 27, 2005, Catatumbo Lightning was declared a Natural Heritage of Zulia.
 It has been included also in the tentative list of UNESCO World Heritage.
-Venezuelans note with regret that UNESCO experts seem not to realise that there can exist weather phenomena linked to certain location.
+Venezuelans note with regret that UNESCO experts seem not to realize that there can exist weather phenomena linked to certain locations.

 Disruption of Catatumbo Lightning

 In January 2010 happened unusual thing – Catatumbo Lightning disappeared.
-Lightning was not visible anymore and there was unusual darkness above Lake Maracaibo in the night.
-Closer studies revealed that the process of discharge continued, just the lightning was not visible anymore with naked eye.
+Lightning was not visible anymore and there was unusual darkness above Lake Maracaibo at the night.
+Closer studies revealed that the process of discharge continued, just the lightning was not visible anymore with the naked eye.

-Before this Catatumbo Lightning vanished only for three weeks in 1906, after the tsunami caused by catastrophic 8.8 magnitude earthquake.
+Before this Catatumbo Lightning vanished only for three weeks in 1906 after the tsunami caused by the catastrophic 8.8 magnitude earthquake.